TrystanLea/blog/pages/en/transport.md

 If the load factor was 100% the energy consumption per person km would be 0.0486 kWh/p.km or 4.86 kWh/p.100km.
 This compares well with examples given by David MacKay FRS in his book Sustainable Energy Without the Hot Air.

-[5] suggests that 60% of all rail journeys were by electric traction.

 A diesel train with an economy of 0.09 kWh/p.km when full will emit 0.09 kWh/p.km x 250gCO2/kWh = 23 gCO2/p.km (37 gCO2/p.mile).
 At an average load factor of 0.324 this rises to 69 gCO2/p.km (111 gCO2/p.mile).

-An electric train with an economy of 0.03 kWh/p.km when full, powered by the UK grid with an average carbon intensity of [283 gCO2/kWh in 2018](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2018) will emit 0.03 kWh/p.km x 283gCO2/kWh = 8.5 gCO2/p.km (13.7 gCO2/p.mile).
+An electric train with an economy of 0.03 kWh/p.km when full, powered by the UK grid with an average carbon intensity of 283 gCO2/kWh in 2018 [9] will emit 0.03 kWh/p.km x 283gCO2/kWh = 8.5 gCO2/p.km (13.7 gCO2/p.mile).
 At an average load factor of 0.324 this rises to 26 gCO2/p.km (42 gCO2/p.mile).

-If you have used Loco2 to book European or UK train tickets you will likely have noticed the carbon saving calculation that compares train travel to air travel.
-Their calculation is based on the Eurostart emissions factor of 15.02gCO2/p.km [6].

 "Eurostar has said that the e3202 (electric) will consume 0.33 litres of petrol equivalent per seat over 100km" [7] this is equivalent to 0.032 kWh/p.km, assumed to be at full occupancy.

-Vivarail class 230 Diesel electric or battery EMU: "Vivarail has claimed that the fuel consumption is roughly 0.5 litre per car per mile; this is about half the fuel consumption of a Pacer."..."The two-car vehicle is to be configured to accommodate 86 seats per unit and, including standing room, provides for a total passenger capacity of 188." - Diesel electric version: 0.5 Litres of diesel? per car per mile is 5.35 kWh per car per mile, 3.32 kWh/vehicle.km or 0.035 kWh/p.km if full.
-Earlier in the wikipedia article it statest that in battery only mode 4x106 kWh provides 64 km of range this works out to 6.6 kWh/vehicle.km which must be for 2x units, the electric consumption should be ~30% of the diesel consumption so there's something not quite right here.
+**Comparison with buses**

+The average train passenger energy consumption of 0.150 kWh/p.km is 60% less than the average for buses above.
+A rough calculation based on the diesel train economy above suggests that electrification may make up two thirds of the difference.
+60% of all rail journeys are by electric traction [5].
+Trains also have a higher load factor at 32.4% vs 14-28% for buses.

+Its not clear if the train load factor is for seated capacity only or seated + standing, if we assume it is seated capacity and model electrification and a load factor of 30% for both modes the per passenger energy consumption, electric buses would achieve 0.108 kWh/p.km and electric trains 0.100 kWh/p.km.
+A nissan leaf electric car at 30% occupancy achieves 0.106 kWh/p.km.
+I find these results much closer to each other than I would have thought.

+**References**

 1. TSGB0101.ods
 2. https://www.gov.uk/government/statistics/energy-consumption-in-the-uk